redBorder/redborder-documentation/docs/manager/redborder_api/ch10_introduction.md

-# Introduction to RedBorder's API
+# Introduction to Redborder's API

 The full *API* uses a *HTTP REST* style via *HTTPS* web interface.
 The query must be expressed in *JSON* format to specify which the desired values.
 For example: